INTRODUCTION AND DEFINITION

 This topic reviews the treatment of severe asymptomatic hypertension, or hypertensive urgency.
 The recommendations below apply only to patients without signs of acute or ongoing end-organ damage.

 The evaluation of patients with hypertension, the treatment of hypertensive emergencies, and the treatment of the pregnant woman with severe hypertension are discussed separately.
-(See "Initial evaluation of the hypertensive adult" and "Malignant hypertension and hypertensive encephalopathy in adults" and "Evaluation and treatment of hypertensive emergencies in adults" and "Management of hypertension in pregnant and postpartum women" and "Expectant management of severe preeclampsia".)
+(See "Initial evaluation of the hypertensive adult" and "Moderate to severe hypertensive retinopathy and hypertensive encephalopathy in adults" and "Evaluation and treatment of hypertensive emergencies in adults" and "Management of hypertension in pregnant and postpartum women" and "Expectant management of severe preeclampsia".)

 The most important aspect of the initial assessment of the patient with severely elevated blood pressure is to exclude acute, ongoing, target-organ damage, which would indicate a diagnosis of hypertensive emergency rather than severe asymptomatic hypertension.
 (See "Evaluation and treatment of hypertensive emergencies in adults".)